Wikia/services-interview-coding-task-starter/README.md

 3 actionable tasks: 3 executed
 ```

-Then you should import the project into your IDE of choice to make sure you are able to add new tests freely.
+Then you should import the project into your IDE of choice to make sure you are able to add and execute new tests freely.